Sonnets and Love Songs

 Commissioned by the Oxford Lieder Festival, with funds from The Fidelio Charitable Trust and the PRS for Music Foundation ‘Women Make Music’

-Sonnets and Love Songs consists of six songs, setting three of Pessoa’s 35 Sonnets, one poem from the collection ‘The Mad Fiddler’, and two English poems by the heteronym ‘Alexander Search’.
-The Sonnets in this collection are about life: innocence, turmoil and strength – someone trying to understand or make sense of the world perhaps.
+Sonnets and Love Songs consists of four songs, setting one of Pessoa’s 35 Sonnets, one poem from the collection ‘The Mad Fiddler’, and two English poems by the heteronym ‘Alexander Search’.
+The Sonnets in this collection are about life: innocence, turmoil, and strength – someone trying to understand or make sense of the world perhaps.
 Two of the poems (Hidden & Silent Streams) are about love, although they aren’t huge proclamations of love but rather one trying to express how he feels.
 A Temple stands out as the darkest poem in the collection and reflects on one’s fears (perhaps around love), describing the ‘temple’ he builds around himself for protection.
-The piece uses this collection of poems to form a journey: from naivety, through turmoil where one might hide from the truth, an expression of love, to eventual strength, freedom perhaps (from the inner turmoil).